 Unless you need to change the underlying Multiplier matrix, Analysis-by-Parts is the suggested technique for analyzing an Industry that is a subset of a current IMPLAN Industry or for introducing a new Industry or new Industry definition.

 Analysis-by-Parts is also the appropriate technique for analyzing non-profit and public Impacts.

 Analysis-by-Parts is a technique by which you can analyzed the impact of an Industry's production/spending in separate components using multiple Events instead of using a single Industry Event.
 Intermediate Expenditures and Labor Income spending are the core impact factors of an Industry Event, initiating Indirect Effects and Induced Effects, respectively.
 Industries also allocate production spending to Other Property Income and Taxes on Production and Imports Less Subsidies.
 The distribution of an Industry's income/total output to these factors of production is called a Leontief Production Function.
 When analyzing the impact of new production using a singe Industry Event there are some capability limitations for you as the user to customize how the Industry spends money in order to produce.
 In other words, Industry Events only allow for a certain extent of customization to the Leontief Production Function on which the analysis is based.
 Using more than one of IMPLAN's other Event Type options gives you more flexibility and customization capabilities in your analysis.

-To perform an Analysis-by-Parts, ideally you will want to know Direct Employment, Direct Labor Income, and either the total budgetary (goods and services) value or Direct Output.
-However, all of these elements can be estimated from the IMPLAN Model as long as you have, at minimum, a budgetary or Output value with which to initiate your Scenario.
+To perform an Analysis-by-Parts, ideally you will want to know Direct Employment, Direct Labor Income and the Direct Intermediate Expenditures or Output, as well as the Industry that your business is best represented by.
+However, all of these elements can be estimated from the IMPLAN Data as long as you have, at minimum, one data point for Industry's Direct Effect.